Remote work in the fall according to the Oakywood team

 Apart from the above-mentioned apps used by the whole team, some members utilize other nifty tools such as time trackers which help monitor and analyze our work schedule and let us plan the day or week with ease.

-Another way we stay productive is by using quick note taking tools so that no thought or idea gets lost amongst the multitude of assignments and meetings.
+Another way we stay productive is by using quick note-taking tools so that no thought or idea gets lost among the multitude of assignments and meetings.